 Certificate of Applied Science (CAS)

 Get ready to rev up your career and earning potential by exploring the field of diesel technology at City College.
 This program is driven by industry demands for technicians that are well-versed in the aspects of diesel technology including heavy-duty equipment, trucks and agriculture applications.
-Students will build essential skills in the theory and diagnosis of diesel engines, power trains, chassis, hydraulics, electrical systems and fuel injection systems just to name a few.
+Students will build essential skills in the theory and diagnosis of diesel engines, power trains, chassis, hydraulics, electrical systems, and fuel injection systems just to name a few.
 City College’s diesel technology curriculum has been developed to help set you apart in the current high-demand market.
 By working closely with faculty and local industry partners, our students have the opportunities to learn the industry’s best practices while developing strong occupational relationships and skills.

 Our diesel program operates on a 60/40 ratio.
 Meaning that 60% of the time you are in the lab doing hands-on, skilled work, and 40% of the time is devoted to learning theory and foundational knowledge.
-The diesel program and faculty at City College features National Automotive Technicians Education Foundation (NATEF) certified curriculum which is a division of Automotive Service Excellence (ASE).
+The diesel program and faculty at City College feature National Automotive Technicians Education Foundation (NATEF) certified curriculum which is a division of Automotive Service Excellence (ASE).
 This certification helps to ensure our training is relevant and setup to provide students with the desired skills that employers are seeking.
 We invite you to explore our Diesel technology program and allow us the opportunity to provide you the career-establishing educational experience that City College offers.

 - Major Dealerships